Learning about the warning signs can help you make an early intervention, getting you or a loved one crucial help before it’s too late.

 - Excessive exercise, even in cases of injury or exhaustion

 - Avoiding mealtimes or not eating with others

 - Hiding or hoarding food or eating in secret

 - A preoccupation with diets, especially fad diets

 - Mood swings, irritability, or always feeling tired

 - A general rigidity in behaviors or routines or the inability or struggle to change

-And in nearly every case, someone struggling with an eating disorder will simultaneously struggle with chronically low self-esteem.
-In fact, some researchers have proposed that chronic low self-esteem may be a necessary prerequisite to developing an eating disorder of any type.
+In nearly every case, someone struggling with an eating disorder will simultaneously struggle with chronically low self-esteem.
+Some researchers have proposed that chronic low self-esteem may be a necessary prerequisite to developing an eating disorder of any type.2

 Physical Signs of an Eating Disorder